s1xology/jun-bill-dashboard/README.md

 ## Why I Built This

-This project started as a spontaneous idea during my studies in the US.
-I've always had the habit of tracking my expenses, but my girlfriend complained that I spend money too freely.
-Since I'm studying Business Analytics, I thought: "Why not build a dashboard to show my girlfriend exactly where the money goes?"
-Sometimes the best motivation comes from the most personal challenges!
+This project began as a spontaneous idea while I was studying in the US.
+I’ve always had the habit of tracking my expenses, but my girlfriend often pointed out that I spend money too freely.
+Since I’m majoring in Business Analytics, I thought: “Why not build a dashboard to show exactly where my money goes?”
+Sometimes, the best motivation comes from personal challenges!

 ## Project Structure